 - Classic Network: the traditional type of network.

 - VPC: A virtual private cloud (VPC) is an isolated network that provides higher security and better performance than the classic network.
 If you select the VPC network type, you must also specify the VPC and the VSwitch of Primary Node.

 Resource Group The resource group to which the new RDS instance belongs.

 - Click Next: Confirm Order.

-- Confirm the settings in the Parameters section, specify the Purchase Plan and the Duration, read and select Terms of Service, and click Pay Now.
-You need to specify the Duration only when the new RDS instance uses subscription billing.
+- Confirm the settings in the Parameters section, specify the Purchase Plan and Duration parameters, read and select Terms of Service, and then click Pay Now.
+You must specify the Duration parameter only when the new RDS instance uses the subscription billing method.

 For more information, see Connect to an ApsaraDB RDS for PostgreSQL instance.